Table of Contents

 Once you’ve established your revenue forecasting formulas and the data relationships necessary to build your forecast, it’s simply a matter of refreshing the data and assumptions each month.

-That whole process shouldn’t take much time at all but can provide insight into what’s working and what isn’t.
+That whole process shouldn’t take much time but can provide insight into what’s working and what isn’t.
 The real work involves assessing where you’re not on track with your previous assumptions, making decisions, and taking corrective actions.

 Critical Takeaways for Revenue Forecasting